 In an Australian first, in 2010 Maurice Blackburn began legal action to challenge a patent over human genetic material.
-The case is on behalf of a Brisbane woman with cancer and is being run by Maurice Blackburn's Social Justice Practice, led by Rebecca Gilsenan and barristers David Catterns QC and Professor Peter Cashman.
+The case was on behalf of a Brisbane woman with cancer and was run by Maurice Blackburn's Social Justice Practice, led by Rebecca Gilsenan and barristers David Catterns QC and Professor Peter Cashman.
+On 7 October, 2015 the Australian High Court ruled that the gene BRCA1 cannot be patented, ending a five year legal battle.

 Maurice Blackburn is acting in a class action in the Federal Court of Australia seeking compensation for people with disabilities who were allegedly assaulted, falsely imprisoned or suffered financial losses while they were residents of Grand Western Lodge.